-use impairment.
+Section 303(d) of the Clean Water Act and EPA's Water Quality Planning and Management Regulations (40 CFR Part 130) require states to identify waterbodies which are not meeting their designated uses and to determine the TMDL for pollutants causing use impairment.
 The TMDL process establishes the allowable loading of pollutants for a waterbody based on the relationship between pollution sources and in-stream water quality conditions, so that states can establish water-quality based controls to reduce pollution and restore and maintain the quality of their water resources (USEPA, 1991).

-The State of Alabama has identified 5.45 miles of Walton Creek as impaired for pathogens.
-The §303(d) listing was originally reported on Alabama's 2016 List of Impaired Waters based on data collected in 2012 and was included on all subsequent lists.
+The State of Alabama has identified 5.18 miles of Patrick Creek as impaired for pathogens.
+The §303(d) listing was originally reported on Alabama's 2016 List of Impaired Waters based on data collected in 2014 and has been included on all subsequent lists.